aaaaaa123456789/bsp/README.md

 # bsp — Binary Script Patching

 This project focuses on creating binary patch files; that is, files that encode the conversion between a source and a target file, both of them being binary files regardless of internal structure.
+This project also contains a patching library that can be used to apply said patches once created.

 Instead of following the typical approach of building a file containing the differences as pure data, this project aims towards building scripted patches — that is, patch files that contain a script that is executed in order to perform the